Tech Transfer & Faculty Startups

 Technology developed at CSE can do big things.
 Existing companies can license this tech to advance their products and services, or tech transfer agreements can form the basis for new ventures.

-The office of Tech Transfer is responsible for the details of commercialization of University research discoveries.
-Tech Transfer enhances the impact these research discoveries to encourage licensing and broad deployment with existing businesses and newly-formed U-M start-ups.
+The U-M Innovation Partnerships office is responsible for the details of commercialization of University research discoveries.
+Innovation Partnerships enhances the impact these research discoveries to encourage licensing and broad deployment with existing businesses and newly-formed U-M start-ups.

 Following are examples of startups that have been founded using technology developed at CSE, as well as startups led by CSE faculty.